-- Legal and professional fees. - Supplies used and consumed in the business. - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
+- The domestic production activities deduction.
+See Form 8903. - Certain business start-up and organizational costs that the corporation elects to deduct.
+See page 9. - Legal and professional fees. - Supplies used and consumed in the business. - Travel and entertainment expenses.
+Special rules apply (discussed below). - Utilities. - Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065 or 1065-B)).
 Do not offset ordinary income against ordinary losses.
 Instead, include the income on line 13.
 Show the partnership's name, address, and EIN on a separate statement attached to this return.
-If the amount entered is from more than one partnership, identify the amount from each partnership. - Extraterritorial income exclusion (from Form 8873, line 52). - Dividends paid in cash on stock held by an employee stock ownership plan.
-However, a deduction may only be taken if, according to the plan, the dividends - 1.
-Paid in cash directly to the plan participants or beneficiaries; - 2.
-Paid to the plan, which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; - 3.
-At the election of the participants or their beneficiaries: (a) payable as provided under 1 or 2 above or (b) paid to the plan and reinvested in qualifying employer securities; or - 4.
+If the amount entered is from more than one partnership, identify the amount from each partnership. - Any extraterritorial income exclusion (from Form 8873, line 54). - Deduction for certain energy efficient commercial building property.
+See section 179D and Notice 2006-52, 2006-26 I.R.B.
+1175. - GO Zone clean-up cost.
+The corporation can elect to deduct certain costs paid or incurred during the tax year for the removal of debris from, or the demolition of structures on certain real property located in the GO Zone.
+See section 1400N(f). - Dividends paid in cash on stock held by an employee stock ownership plan.
+However, a deduction may only be taken for the dividends above if, according to the plan, the dividends are: - Paid in cash directly to the plan participants or beneficiaries; - Paid to the plan, which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; - c.
+At the election of the participants or their beneficiaries (i) payable as provided under a or b above or (ii) paid to the plan and reinvested in qualifying employer securities; or - d.
 Used to make payments on a loan described in section 404(a)(9).